 4) Be realistic when you choose a car.

 One of the many reasons why a borrower with bad credit does not get an auto loan is an expensive vehicle.
-We at Prescott Financial encourage our customers to choose a car that doesn’t go beyond their means.
+We at Best Auto Lenders encourage our customers to choose a car that doesn’t go beyond their means.
 In this way, it’ll be easier for you to pay off the loan on time and improve your credit.

 Choosing a luxury or sports car when you have bad credit will also make your credit application less credible.
 And if ever a lender agrees to finance your car, you might end up upside down on your auto loan or in a situation where you owe more than your car’s present value.